-In the AASHE (Association of Advancement of Sustainability in Higher Education) 2021 Sustainable Campus Index, Penn ranked 7th as a top performer in transportation.
+In the AASHE (Association of Advancement of Sustainability in Higher Education) 2021 Sustainable Campus Index, Penn ranked seventh as a top performer in transportation.
 In FY22, Penn Transportation purchased four Ford electric passenger vans for the first time.
-Each van will produce a minimum 13 MTCDE (metric tons of carbon dioxide equivalents) reduction per year, totaling to reductions of 53 MTCDE or more annually.
-These are great achievements in addressing the carbon footprint of our campus fleets, but Penn aims to push this even further with the aid of this guide.
+Each van will eliminate at least 13 MTCDE (metric tons of carbon dioxide equivalents) per year, reducing 53 MTCDE or more annually.
+Building off that, in FY23 more Penn departments purchased electric vehicles, including electric carts, passenger vehicles, and transit buses.
+These are great achievements in addressing the carbon footprint of our campus fleets, but Penn hopes this guide will help further those efforts.
 For any questions about the information within this document, please contact the Penn Sustainability Office at sustainability@upenn.edu.